Skip to Main Content

 Metadata and data documentation

 Data documentation means describing the data, is data about data, and provides information about the who, what, when, where, why, how of the data.
-Investing time in documenting the data makes it easy to understand them for both others and yourself, and decrease the risk of false interpretation of the data.
-Data documentation can be a readme file (human-readable) and metadata (computer-readable):
+Data documentation can be a readme file (human-readable) and metadata (machine-readable):

 Qvain